KxSystems/kafka/docs/reference.md

 -   `clid` is an integer denoting the client ID which the assignment is to applied
 -   `tpc_part` is a dictionary mapping topic names (symbol) to partitions (long), or from v.1.6 onwards a Symbol!Dictionary mapping of topic to partitions/offset (dictionary mapping of integer partition to long offset location)

 returns a null on successful execution.
+Received msgs are then consumed via a call to the registered [`consumetopic`](#consumetopic)) function.

 ```q
 // subscribe to test (partition 0) and test1 (partition 1)